PerfectoCode/Samples/Appium/Java/testing_landscape_portrait/README.md

 ## Test Application Landscape and Portrait

-If you would like to jump directly to the quick start and running the tests press [here](## Quick Start: ):
+If you would like to jump directly to the quick start and running the tests click [here](##Quick Start:) .

 ## AndroidDriverExtended: